KeithChamberlain/Tweet-Sentiment-and-Music-Genere/README.md

 ## Results

-As stated earler, the proportions are to be calculated by n positive sentiment tweets per genere / total tweets and normalized to 100. (positive tweets in genre/total tweets) * 100.
+As stated earlier, the proportions are to be calculated by n positive sentiment tweets per genere / total tweets and normalized to 100. (positive tweets in genre/total tweets) * 100.
 Since only the tweets that have one genre mention are used, the total for each genre sums to the total tweets used.

 ## Table 1: